Cybersecurity of Quantum Key Distribution Implementations: Introduction

 We next define a general family of attacks named \textit{Reversed-Space Attacks} (Section~\ref{sec:RSA}), which is a generic exploit method for discovered vulnerabilities.
 This method, initially introduced in the preliminary work of~\cite{gelles_security_2012,gelles_reversed_2016}, begins by finding the \textit{reversed space} of the QKD implementation, which is derived by reversing states that are measured by the QKD device ``back in time''.
 This space is essentially the receiving party's \textit{attack surface}, because it exactly describes the quantum space affecting their measurements.
 Then, the method uses the reversed space to construct a successful attack (see Appendix~\ref{app:rsa_main_example} for a detailed example).
 We note that an additional important example of a reversed-space attack is the ``fixed-apparatus attack'', which appeared in~\cite{boyer_fixedapp_2014}.

 In contrast to attacks that only rely on the transmitted and received quantum states, there are also attacks that utilize unmeasured side channels; such attacks are named ``side-channel attacks''.
-Side-channel attacks on quantum devices have appeared in the literature~\cite{makarov_faked_2008,lydersen_blinding_commercial_2010,after_gate,bsi}; however, previous definitions of this term were too general, because \textit{all} attacks on QKD systems rely on physical faults.
-We thus give new and meaningful definitions of \textit{Quantum Side-Channel Attacks} and \textit{Quantum State-Channel Attacks} (see Section~\ref{sec:side_channels}).
+Side-channel attacks on quantum devices have been discussed in the literature~\cite{makarov_faked_2008,lydersen_blinding_commercial_2010,after_gate,bsi} as attacks that rely on physical faults; however, these previous definitions were too general, because \textit{all} attacks on QKD systems rely on physical faults.
+We thus give new and meaningful definitions of \textit{Quantum Side-Channel Attacks} and \textit{Quantum State-Channel Attacks} (Section~\ref{sec:side_channels}).

-To demonstrate how the methods we developed can help devise and analyze attacks on practical QKD implementations, we show that the \textit{Bright Illumination attack}~\cite{makarov_blinding_first_2009,lydersen_blinding_commercial_2010,liss_practice_2020} is, in fact, a delicately crafted exploitation of the tools defined in this paper (see Section~\ref{sec:bi_analysis}).
-Finally, we use our tools to classify well-known attacks on practical QKD implementations (see Section~\ref{sec:applicability}).
+To demonstrate how the methods we developed can help devise and analyze attacks on practical QKD implementations, we show that the \textit{Bright Illumination attack}~\cite{makarov_blinding_first_2009,lydersen_blinding_commercial_2010,liss_practice_2020} is, in fact, a delicately crafted exploitation of the tools defined in this paper (Section~\ref{sec:bi_analysis}).
+Finally, we use our tools to classify well-known attacks on practical QKD implementations (Section~\ref{sec:applicability}).

 Initial versions of (subsets of) the results presented in this paper previously appeared in~\cite{gelles_security_2012} (see also extended results in~\cite{gelles_reversed_2016}) and~\cite{liss_practice_2020}.